playcanvas/blog/_posts/2018-06-15-new-feature-2d-sprites-and-9-slicing.markdown

 layout: post
 link: https://blog.playcanvas.com/new-feature-2d-sprites-and-9-slicing/
 slug: new-feature-2d-sprites-and-9-slicing
-title: 'New Feature: 2D Sprites and 9-slicing'
+title: "New Feature: 2D Sprites and 9-slicing"
 wordpress_id: 2547
 categories:
   - Features
   - News
 ---

 PlayCanvas is one of the most popular ways to build 3D interactive web content today.
 But before 3D graphics was a thing, there was 2D graphics!